 Thus the story of Krishna contains a double concealment - Krishna is both a god disguised as a mortal and a prince disguised as a commoner.
 Accordingly, the myths contain many metaphors of disguise, such as a spark within a pile of ashes or a mighty sword in its scabbard, and these hint at Krishna's dual purpose as the punisher of human deeds but also as a bringer of enlightenment.

 Krishna's foster parents at Vrindavana were Nanda and Yashoda, his sister is Subhadra, and his brother Balarama.
-Krishna's favourite wife was Radha, with whom he had a son Pradyumna and daughter Carumati, but tradition has it that the god actually acquired 16,108 wives and fathered 180,000 sons.
+Krishna's favourite consort was the cowherd woman Radha (or perhaps even his wife if they married in secret, as some sources claim).
+Tradition has it that the god actually acquired 16,108 wives and fathered 180,000 sons.
 Queen Rukmini, an earthly form of the goddess Lakshmi, is considered Krishna's second most favoured wife after Radha.
+With Rukmini, Krishna had a son, Pradyumna, and a daughter, Carumati.

 Krishna & Arjuna